Photography, for me, is not just about creating a pleasing or interesting picture.

 I love light, colours and warmth but also serenity, peace and tranquillity and moments of reflection.
 I hope that when you look at my pictures, that they create those kinds of feelings for you.
 It’s all about escape and a moment of relaxation; exactly what I get from being out and about taking them.

 My photographs are also about observing the environment and, whilst I consider myself very early on my photographic journey, I hope to develop my style more and more as I go along.
 I would love for you to take that journey with me and share with me your thoughts and ideas on the results.

 Recently, I have also become interested in street photography and invested in the Leica Q2, a great camera for this pastime.
 You can also see my street photography on the site.
 The Hague, with its multicultural, historical and international feel has provided great inspiration for this.
 I hope that when you view my street photos, you'll feel the atmosphere of the places I capture as I do.

 I am simply an enthusiast who has discovered a passion and a medium of expression.
-I hope you enjoy my work and I encourage you to seek out your own passions and ways to relax in this strange world we're currently living in.
+I hope you enjoy my work and I encourage you to seek out your own passions and ways to relax!

 Reach out and share your own perspectives on the photos, and I hope they inspire you the way they inspire me when I capture them.

 Welcome and enjoy,